 Doesn’t roll off the tongue in quite the same way as the title of that TV Series based on the epic novel by Neil Gaiman does it?

-If you haven’t heard of American Gods the book then here’s as brief a description as I can manage.
+If you haven’t heard of American Gods by Neil Gaiman then here’s as brief a description as I can manage.
 It’s about a war between the old gods of mythology and the shiny new gods of modern society.
 It’s a road novel, a meditation on the art of the con, a critique of America and a paean to Americana.
 At various points it’s also an anthology of stories about immigrants, a murder mystery and a slice of life drama.